-Judge refuses to block grazing in Eastern Oregon pastures
+Judge refuses to block grazing in eastern Oregon pastures

 “Economic harm never outweighs irreparable environmental harm,” Lacy said.

-Lacy also noted the plan to stop grazing was enacted seven years ago, while the ranchers were formally notified two years ago.
+Lacy also noted that the plan to stop grazing was enacted seven years ago, while the ranchers were formally notified two years ago.

 According to the Oregon Natural Desert Association, grazing must be prohibited in the 13 pastures to allow for research on the sage grouse under a broader 2015 conservation plan for the species across the West, where its populations have been falling for decades.